-General Education CommitteeThe General Education Committee consists of representatives from every school/college that offers undergraduate degrees and programs at Baylor.
-The Committee produced the four general education outcomes below, which provide the foundation for all of Baylor's undergraduate degrees and programs.
-These outcomes also provide the university with a baseline of assessment and accountability for all undergraduate programs.
+The General Education Assessment Committee consists of representatives from every School/College that offers undergraduate degrees and programs at the university.
+Since the mid 2000s, the Committee has defined and assessed the four general education outcomes below (also known as the "Four Cs"), which provide the foundation for all of Baylor's undergraduate degrees and programs.
+In addition to defining a common body of knowledge for all undergraduates at Baylor, these four outcomes provide the university with a baseline of assessment and accountability at the general education level.

 These outcomes represent the general qualities expected of all Baylor graduates:

 Christian Perspective: Baylor graduates can demonstrate knowledge of the Christian scriptures and Christian heritage that enables participation in discourse from a Christian perspective.

 Critical Thinking: Baylor graduates are expected to be proficient in evaluating evidence, articulating arguments, justifying conclusions, and identifying and presenting multiple perspectives.